projetmbc/for-writing/at-prism/README.md

 <a id="MULTIMD-TOC-ANCHOR-5"></a>
 #### Description <a href="#MULTIMD-GO-BACK-TO-TOC" style="text-decoration: none;"><span style="margin-left: 0.25em; font-weight: bold; position: relative; top: -.5pt;">&#x2191;</span></a>

-You can use palettes with [`luadraw`](https://github.com/pfradin/luadraw) which is a package that greatly facilitates the creation of high-quality 2D and 3D plots via `LuaLatex` and `TikZ`.
+You can use palettes with [`luadraw`](https://github.com/pfradin/luadraw) which is a package that greatly facilitates the creation of high-quality 2D and 3D plots via `LuaLaTeX` and `TikZ`.

 > ***NOTE.*** *Initially, the `at-prism` project was created to provide ready-to-use palettes for `luadraw`.*